ericcnguyen04/BirdTime/README.md

 Stackoverflow -- joining with the community and using open resources as a method of problem solving

 OpenGameArt -- used for a background

+Slay the Ogre project -- a program I used as reference for canvas